 The food service industry requires workers to change their gloves often.
 In a sandwich deli, for instance, an employee would make one customer’s order.
 Afterward, he or she should follow proper handwashing guidelines and don a new pair of gloves for the next customer.
 Given the frequency of these changes, the industry requires a cost-effective glove material, which is why poly gloves are the preferred choice.

 Poly gloves are also powder and latex free.
 Both traits are beneficial for preventing allergic reactions among workers and customers.
-Given that the gloves directly touch food that is ingested, the latex and corn proteins that cause the reaction could easily enter a customer's body, possibly leading to a more severe reaction.
+Given that the gloves directly touch food that is ingested, the latex and corn proteins that cause the reaction could easily enter a customer’s body, possibly leading to a more severe reaction.
 Poly gloves are a safe alternative.
-Not sure if poly gloves are best for your application or industry?
-Talk to a glove expert today.
+Not sure if poly gloves are best for your customers?
+Talk to us to find the right gloves for your industry.